 Why UNC and BBSP?

 UNC offers a highly collaborative research environment and our students receive outstanding doctoral and career preparative training.
-UNC ranks 7th among private and public universities for NIH research funding in FY13 and 9th in the US for number of PhDs awarded in the life sciences (NSF, 2012).
+UNC ranks 8th among private and public universities for NIH research funding in FY15 and 3rd in the US for number of PhDs awarded in the life sciences (NSF, 2014).
 UNC is 1 of only 17 institutions awarded an NIH training grant (BEST award) to provide students exposure to various career options.
+Diverse Issues in Higher Education recently (December 2016) ranked UNC Chapel Hill 2nd nationally for PhD completion by African-American scholars in the biological and biomedical sciences and 5th nationally for total minority PhD completion in the biological and biomedical sciences (http://diverseeducation.com/top100/GraduateDegreeProducers2016.php).
 Additionally, the BBSP provides students access to nearly 400 faculty affiliated with 14 PhD programs in the Schools of Medicine, Pharmacy, Public Health, Dentistry, and the College of Arts and Sciences.
 Our vibrant and diverse research community is an outstanding place to launch your research career, and Chapel Hill and the surrounding areas are a great place to live.

 Who Should Apply?

-This program is open to undergraduate seniors, postbaccs, and others who plan to apply to BBSP in December 2016.
+This program is open to undergraduate seniors, postbaccs, and others who plan to apply to BBSP in November 2017.
 Participants must be U.S. citizens or permanent residents.
 Members of groups historically underrepresented in the biomedical sciences at the graduate level (as defined by the National Science Foundation) are strongly encouraged to apply.
-These groups include individuals with disabilities, African Americans, Hispanic/Latino Americans, American Indians/Alaska Natives, Native Hawaiians, and other Pacific Islanders.
+These groups include individuals with disabilities, African Americans, Hispanic/Latino Americans, American Indians/Alaska Natives, Native Hawaiians, and Pacific Islanders.

 Cost of Attendance